 - Are animated by the water’s movement

-- Plastic bags are often used for just a short time period, but they can take hundreds of years in landfills to break down.
-While you can recycle plastic bags, only small proportions of plastic bags are actually collected and reprocessed.
+- Plastic bags are often used for only minutes, yet they can take hundreds of years to break down in landfills.
+Recycling is possible, but only a small proportion of bags are collected and reprocessed.

-- When you base the use of 10 lightweight plastic bags each week over a two-year period, there is three times the greenhouse gas impact than there is from a reusable “green bag.”
+- Using 10 lightweight plastic bags each week over two years creates three times the greenhouse gas impact compared to a reusable “green bag.”

-- Individuals in the U.S. use 100 billion plastic bags every year, requiring 12 millions barrels of oil that needs to be manufactured, according to Waste Management.
-Only one percent of plastic bags are recycled, according to Waste Management, meaning the average family each year only recycles around 15 bags; the rest wind up as litter or in landfills.
+- Individuals in the U.S. use 100 billion plastic bags annually, requiring 12 million barrels of oil to manufacture.
+According to Waste Management, only one percent of these bags are recycled.
+The average family recycles just 15 bags per year, leaving the rest to become litter or landfill waste.

 SEE ALSO: 25+ Reasons Why You Should Use Reusable Bags